-For the three months ended March 31, 2021, net cash provided by operating activities was \$1.9 million, which resulted from non-cash charges of \$16.4 million, offset by a net loss of \$7.8 million and net cash outflows of \$6.7 million from changes in operating assets and liabilities.
-The change in operating assets and liabilities primarily resulted from the increase in trade and client receivables of \$5.6 million.
+For the nine months ended September 30, 2021, net cash provided by operating activities was \$23.3 million, which resulted from non-cash charges of \$61.1 million, offset by a net loss of \$33.7 million and net cash outflows of \$4.1 million from changes in operating assets and liabilities.
+The change in operating assets and liabilities primarily resulted from the increase in trade and client receivables.
 Due to fluctuations in revenue and the number of transactions on our platform, coupled with fluctuations in the timing of cash receipts from clients, our trade and client receivables will likely continue to fluctuate in the future.

-For the three months ended March 31, 2020, net cash used in operating activities was \$1.7 million, which resulted from non-cash charges of \$9.6 million, offset by a net loss of \$10.0 million and net cash outflows of \$1.3 million from changes in operating assets and liabilities.
-The change in operating assets and liabilities primarily resulted from the increase in trade and client receivables of \$5.9 million.
+For the nine months ended September 30, 2020, net cash provided by operating activities was \$13.4 million, which resulted from a net loss of \$23.8 million, offset by non-cash charges of \$32.8 million and net cash inflows of \$4.4 million from changes in operating assets and liabilities.
+The change in operating assets and liabilities primarily resulted from the increase in accounts payable of \$5.1 million, which was a result of the timing of payments of invoices, and the increase in accrued expenses and other current liabilities of \$10.4 million, which was a result of additional accruals related to our ongoing marketing and brand awareness and other efforts, partially offset by a reduction in trade and client receivables of \$12.5 million.